Lionel Elvin

-His Second World War service was in the Air Ministry and in the American Division of the Ministry of Information, but in 1944 he moved to a very different environment with his appointment as Principal of Ruskin College, Oxford.
+His Second World War service was in the Air Ministry and in the American Division of the Ministry of Information, but in 1944 he moved to a different environment with his appointment as principal of Ruskin College, Oxford.
 His chief rival for the post was Richard Crossman.
-In his autobiography, Encounters with Education (1987), Elvin, who had stood unsuccessfully as the Labour parliamentary candidate for Cambridge University in the election of 1935, recorded, "I do not think any five years in my career were more enjoyable than those I spent in Ruskin."
+In his autobiography, Encounters with Education (1987), Elvin, who had stood unsuccessfully as the Labour parliamentary candidate for Cambridge University in the election of 1935, recorded, "I do not think any five years in my career were more enjoyable than those I spent in Ruskin".

-Elvin visited the United States on numerous occasions, but his final years were spent at his home in Bulstrode Gardens, Cambridge.
+Elvin visited the United States on several occasions, but his final years were spent at his home in Bulstrode Gardens, Cambridge.